drorhunvural/DeepLigType/README.md

 **Requirements**

-`\n` To run the program, you'll need an operating system with a Linux kernel.
+<br/> To run the program, you'll need an operating system with a Linux kernel.
 Please note that certain libraries, such as libmolgrid, are not compatible with Windows.
 It should be executed on a GPU-equipped machine.

 The below libraries and their versions ensure the program functions without issues